Are You Ready for the Ultimate Michigan Scavenger Hunt?

-Gogebic – Collect agates along the coast of Lake Superior.
+Gogebic – Collect agate rocks along the coast of Lake Superior.

-Hillsdale – Grab your gear and fish one of Hillsdale’s 42 lakes.
+Hillsdale – Grab your fishing gear and head to one of Hillsdale’s 42 lakes.
 Some people can only dream of having 42 lakes in their whole state, but Hillsdale has them all in one county!

 Houghton – Ride seven levels underground in the Quincy Mine in Hancock.

 Huron – Rent a kayak or paddle board from Harbor Beach.
 Within a very short paddle from their launch at Lincoln Park, you can paddle to a shipwreck and a lighthouse within an hour.

 Ingham – Being this is where our State Capital is located, we have plenty for you to do it Lansing!
 Check out our Top Ten Things to do With Kids we’ve created for you, and if you still haven’t had enough, head over to Lansing Family Fun for more great guides and fun in Greater Lansing and Mid-Michigan!

 Ionia – What do monster trucks, pigs, food trucks, and fireworks all have in common?
 The Ionia Free Fair!

 Iosco – Cut a wooden cookie with a crosscut saw like a lumberjack at Lumberman’s Monument.